Re-Uses of the Vasquez Rocks Location

 by Jörg Hillebrand and Bernd Schneider

 Vasquez Rocks is a Los Angeles County Park of 745 acres.
-It has been used for location shooting in many movie and television productions, including nine times for Star Trek:
+It has been used for location shooting in numerous movie and television productions, including ten times for Star Trek:

 1. Amusement Park Planet in TOS: "Shore Leave" (where Kirk gets beaten up by Finnegan)

 2. Metron Asteroid in TOS: "Arena" (that the Metrons have set up for Kirk to fight against the Gorn)

 3. Lazarus's Planet in TOS: "The Alternative Factor" (site of the rift between the universes)

 4. Capella IV in TOS: "Friday's Child" (where Kirk, Spock, McCoy and the pregnant Eleen seek refuge)

 5. Vulcan in "Star Trek IV" (the peak to which Spock retreats to meditate)

 6. Mintaka III in TNG: "Who Watches the Watchers" (site of the "duck blind")